-The SOARÉ place mat is a popular product—which is the reason it nearly disappeared from store shelves forever.
-Sales had reached two million pieces a year, a number approaching the impossible when it comes to delivering quality, handmade, natural fiber products.
+The SOARÉ placemat is so popular it nearly disappeared.
+Why?
+Sales were approaching the impossible when it comes to delivering quality, handmade, natural fibre products.
 The team responsible for SOARÉ was preparing to replace it with a machine-made alternative.
 But before they did, they took a trip that changed everything.

 The Vietnamese waterway Mekong is teeming with water hyacinth, the vibrantly green plant SOARÉ is made from.
 It grows incredibly fast, making it a valuable renewable resource, but also a potential hazard that can clog the river.
 People living by the river, mainly women, harvest water hyacinth and weave the stalks together.
 This keeps the river passable, preserves the tradition and earns them extra money.